Itzik Cohen (actor)

 Itzhak "Itzik" Cohen (יצחק ״איציק״ כהן; born 9 September 1968) is an Israeli actor, filmmaker, and television producer.
 He is best known for portraying Captain Gabi Ayub in the political thriller television series Fauda.

 After serving in the Israel Defense Forces, he received his BA with honors in 1993 from the Department of Theater at Tel Aviv University.
-In 1996, together with a few of his classmates, he founded the drag band The Daughters of Pesia.
-The band helped bring drag into the Israeli mainstream, making appearances in the Uri Pasteur-directed musical All is Legend (alongside Michal Yannai), and the educational television program Return of the Sheriff.
+In 1996, together with a few of his classmates, he founded the drag band Bnot Pesia (Note: "Bnot Pesia" may be interpreted either as "The Daughters of Pesia" or "Pesia Girls") The band helped bring drag into the Israeli mainstream, making appearances in the Uri Pasteur-directed musical All is Legend (alongside Michal Yannai), and the educational television program Return of the Sheriff.

 Acting career

 Theater

 From 1993-1994, as a member of the Atim Ensemble, Cohen played the priest in Romeo and Juliet, adapted and directed by Rina Yerushalmi.
 He worked with Yerushalmi again in 1995, on her play, Va-Yomer, Va-Yelech (Bible Project, Part I).

 Cohen moved to the Cameri Theater in 2001, where he played both the titular Rabbi Kamea and Grandmother Sa’ida in Rabbi Kamea, the Israeli adaptation of Tartuffe by Moliere.
 In 2004, he gave, according to Haaretz, "the performance of a lifetime" as Ezra Sapir in Rami Danon and Amnon Levy's Father's Braid.
 Cohen switched to musicals in 2006, when he played Roger De Bris in The Producers.
 In 2008, he performed in two plays by celebrated Israeli director Moshe Captain: as Lazer Wolf in the musical Fiddler on the Roof, and as Sallah Shabati in the theatrical remake of Sallah Shabati.
 In 2010, he starred as Pantelon in the Israeli adaptation of Carlo Goldoni's The Servant of Two Masters, directed by Moni Moshonov.
 In 2012, he played Moshiko Babayof, the narrator in the musical Kazablan.

 Cohen continued working in musicals in 2017, and made a return to drag, when he starred as Edna Turnblad in the Israeli adaptation of Hairspray.
 That same year, he starred in Ayad Akhtar’s play The Who & The What at the Haifa Theatre, as Afzal, a father desperately struggling to ensure his daughter marries within the faith.
 For his performance, he was nominated for Actor in a Leading Role at the Israeli Theater Prize Awards.